Blue iceberg

 A blue iceberg is visible after the ice from above the water melts, causing the smooth portion of ice from below the water to overturn.
 The rare blue ice is formed from the compression of pure snow, which then develops into glacial ice.

 Icebergs may also appear blue due to light refraction and age.
 Older icebergs reveal vivid hues of green and blue, resulting from a high concentration of color, microorganisms, and compacted ice.
-One of the better known blue icebergs rests in the waters off Sermilik fjord near Greenland.
-It is described as an electric blue iceberg and is known to locals as "blue diamond".
+An iceberg of “electric blue” colour in the waters off Sermilik fjord near Greenland in 2009 was named by locals the "blue diamond".

 Physics of light and color

 White icebergs

 Commonly seen white icebergs generally derive their color from the snow and frost remaining on the surface which results in the uniform reflection of incident light.
 Young glaciers that have not undergone years of compression, may also appear white.
 Due to the age of the iceberg, there remains a tremendous amount of air and reflective surfaces.
 The iceberg easily reflects the sun as white light.